-The filibuster was created in its current form, I’d argue because Democrats wanted to maintain party unity.
+The filibuster was created in its current form, I’d argue, because Democrats wanted to maintain party unity.
 Democrats had control of the U.S. Senate from 1955 to 1997.
-You see, during the 1960s Democrats had fractured over Civil Rights so by increasing the power of the filibuster Democrats could say to black voters, “Shucks!
+During the 1960s Democrats had fractured over Civil Rights so by increasing the power of the filibuster Democrats could say to black voters, “Shucks!
 We’d really like to help you there, but unfortunately, we now need 60 votes to make it happen so we have no choice but to focus on other issues.
 Peace!”
-The point of the filibuster therefore was to INCREASE political polarization, i.e. increase unity among Democrats.
+The point of the filibuster, therefore, was to increase political polarization, i.e. increase unity among Democrats.

-Democrats liked the filibuster when it helped them maintain power, but now that the American population has become more urbanized/coastalized it gives rural states even more disproportionate power in the Senate, which now hurts Democratic power.
+Democrats liked the filibuster when it helped them maintain power, but now that the American population has become more urbanized and coastalized it gives rural “fly-over” states even more disproportionate power in the Senate, which now hurts Democratic power.

 Politicians being politicians, Senate Republicans of course want to keep the filibuster as it is because it basically means it’ll be impossible for Democrats to pass more than one bill a year without their approval (reconciliation) since the chances of Republicans having less than 40 seats in the Senate is close to 0.